eitansuez/lab-ckad-practice/workshop/content/exercises/02-configuration.md

           runAsGroup: 2000
         ```

+    1. Don't forget to add the environment variable required for the bitnami redis image:

+        ```yaml
+        env:
+        - name: REDIS_PASSWORD
+            value: hello-again
+        ```

     See [Set the security context for a Pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod).

-1. Create a pod manifest file `limited-pod.yaml` with name `limited-pod` and `busybox` image.
+1. Create a pod manifest file `limited-pod.yaml` with name `limited-pod` and `bitnami/kubectl` image.
 Set memory request at `100Mi` and limit at `200Mi`.
 You do not need to create the pod.

     ```bash
+    k run limited-pod --image=bitnami/kubectl \
+      --requests=memory=100Mi \
+      --limits=memory=200Mi \
-    k run limited-pod --image=busybox --requests=memory=100Mi --limits=memory=200Mi --dry-run=client -o yaml > limited-pod.yaml
+      --dry-run=client -o yaml > limited-pod.yaml
     ```

     Alternatively..